 - Place items such as walking aids, water, call bell & glasses within reach.

-- Place patients close to the nursing station.
+- Place patients close to the nursing station if clinically appropriate.

 Educating patients & carers